xfdywy/xiaoshujiang/Reinforcement Learning topic.md

 ##  General Framework

- There are many challeng problems in RL.
+ There are many challenge problems in RL.
 They can be categorized in terms of different aspects

 ###  From Algorithm

  1. Value function based

 	 - policy iteration(policy evaluation)
-	 - value iteration(Q-learing)
+	 - value iteration(Q-learning)

- 2. Policy funciton basd
+ 2. Policy function based

  	 - reinforce algorithm